 - The state has given more power to the District Collectors; as they can cancel any resolution passed by a civic body and can even suspend chairpersons, and hold control over Urban Local Bodies (ULBs).
 The ministers cannot stay the orders given by the Collectors.

 - The builder has to upload construction progress reports in the prescribed site so the investors can know the detailed information of the project.
 If the builder fails to furnish the correct information, they have to pay a high amount of penalty.

-- The persons under the supervision of district collectors will check the authenticity of the claims made by the landlords.
+- All under the supervision of the district collectors will check the authenticity of the claims made by the landlords.

 - The individual who have the plots less than 500 sq.mts. can get self-certification for paying property tax online.

 - The Government would undertake random audits and any individual found deviating from the plan given to the government would be fined heavily.

 - The individual can construct a house on a plot of less than 75 square meters without applying for permission from the municipality.

 - Such beneficiaries have to pay a house tax of Rs 100 per year and can register their property with a municipality at a nominal charge of Rs 1.00 to get the civic facilities.

 Upcoming Infrastructure Developments